 You don’t really need a separate cup for drinking if you’re trying to pack light, though it can be a luxury to drink coffee and eat oatmeal at the same time.

 Once you’ve ditched unnecessary gear and streamlined your cook system, the next step in your lightweight backpacking journey is to research and upgrade “the big 3” – shelter, sleep system, and backpack.
 At this point spending money is inevitable, but I’ll share some ideas to help you find the best value for your money.

 Shelters for Lightweight Backpacking

 Tents are the most traditional type of backpacking shelter, but they’re also the heaviest and bulkiest.
 Sometimes I like the privacy and coziness of a tent, especially if I’m camping in a crowded place.
 But out in the backcountry with no one around, it can be lovely and liberating to sleep in a less enclosed shelter (or none at all).

 Here are some alternative shelter ideas for a lighter and more minimalist backpacking style.

-Lightweight tents: Current designs keep getting lighter and lighter, and it’s possible to find a fully enclosed tent for under 2 pounds.
+Lightweight tents: Current designs keep getting lighter and smaller, and it’s now possible to find a fully enclosed tent for well under 2 pounds.
 Many of the lightest models use dyneema composit / cuben fiber fabric and/or can be pitched with trekking poles instead of dedicated tent poles.
 See this creative way of looking at solo tents by weight vs. price for help finding the best value.

 Tarps: If all you need is overhead protection from rain, a well-pitched tarp provides almost as much shelter as a tent with less weight and bulk.
 They do take some practice to set up, might require trees or soft soil for anchoring guy lines, and they don’t keep the bugs out.